DeepakDhiman2005/Chatmaster/README.md

-# Chatmaster
+# krishnaclasses
-It is my first chat appliction
+This is krishna Classes website on github, krishna Classes is Tuition in india